 Campsite: On the first night we stayed on Travers Lake because we had to double back.
 Paddlers could easily make it to Big Thompson or Little Thompson on the first day though.

 We were treated to the most gorgeous sunset and stars on the first night.
 I even tried my hand at photographing the Milky Way (how’d I do?).
+On this evening I was happy to have a great tent for stargazing, one with a mesh roof and easy fly to take on and off.

 Day 2: Big Thompson Rapids to Crooked Chute (10 km)